Isabella-Pham/Data-Structures/README.md

 # Data-Structures
-Coding assignments from Data Structures
-Below are the grades received for each assignment.
+Coding assignments from Data Structures (CS112) at Rutgers University Below are the grades received for each assignment.
 Expression Evaluation: 80/80
 Little Search Engine: 71/80